Regulators in the Arithmetic of Function Fields

 \subsubsection{The Betti realization of an $A$-motive}

 Let $\KI$ be the completion of $K$ with respect to the $\infty$-adic topology, and denote by $\cO_\infty$ its ring of integers with maximal ideal $\fm_\infty$.
-We fix $\KI^s$ a separable closure of $\KI$, and denote $\CI$ its completion (which is now algebraically closed and complete, by Krasner's Lemma).
+We fix a separable closure $\KI^s$ of $\KI$, and denote by $\CI$ its completion (which is algebraically closed and complete, by Krasner's lemma).
 The canonical norm on $\KI$ extends uniquely to a norm $|\cdot|$ on $\CI$.
-The action of $G_{\infty}=\Gal(\KI^s|\KI)$ extends by continuity to $\CI$. \\
+The action of $G_{\infty}=\Gal(\KI^s|\KI)$ extends continuously to $\CI$. \\